OpenFn/godata-interoperability/README.md

 ### Categories
 Categories are another dimension commonly used to define data elements in aggregate reporting...

-### Example steps for preparing data import for Measles
+### Example steps for preparing data import for New Measles Cases
 #### Step 1.
 Identify the `orgUnit` for which this data will be submitted

 - In this example,  we will use the **[Gbenikoro MCHP](https://play.dhis2.org/2.35.1/api/organisationUnits/y77LiPqLMoq)** organisation unit from DHIS2 play instance.